nanoframework/System.Runtime.Serialization/README.md

 byte[] serializedPerson = BinaryFormatter.Serialize(nestedTestClass);
 ```

-The `serializedPerson` byte array contains the binary representation for the `nestedTestClass`.
+The `serializedPerson` byte array above will contain the binary representation of the `nestedTestClass`.

-> **Note** Both properties and fields will be serialized unless they are decorated with the `NonSerialized` attribute.
+> **Note** As default all properties and fields in a serializable class will be serialized unless they are decorated with the `NonSerialized` attribute.

 ### Deserializing a class